InterDigitalInc/AdvantEDGE/docs/overview/features/overview-gis.md

 Mobility events Automation | Mobility events are automated based on terminal position and available wireless signal; terminal connects to the closest supported PoA in range and supports disconnection event when no suitable wireless signal is available
 UE movement automation | Terminals follow configured path according to speed & EOP behavior configured; terminals can be paused if desired
 PoA in-range events | Application state transfer requires to know PoAs in range of the UE; these events can be automatically generated as the UE moves throught he network
-Net.char events automation | A terminal's throughput is influenced by its signal strength; network characteristics can thgerefore be automated using distance to PoA of the terminal
+Net.char events automation | A terminal's throughput is influenced by its signal strength; network characteristics can therefore be automated using distance to PoA of the terminal
-ETSI MEC Services | Some ETSI MEC services have geospatial component which is now integrated with GIS to provide accurate emulation
+Measurements caching | Geospatial measurements are calculated periodically and cached for quick access ETSI MEC Services | Some ETSI MEC services have geospatial component which is now integrated with GIS to provide accurate emulation

 ## Using GIS feature